What’s Wrong With Your Note Template

 “Templates also make every patient visit or treatment appear the same.
 Each medical record must be specific to the individual patient.
 The reviewer of the chart must be able to discern the patient’s condition and services.
 Atypical patients may have multiple problems or additional interventions that must be documented in detail.
 Documentation is considered cloned, copied and pasted or carried forward when each entry in the medical record for a patient is worded exactly alike or similar to the previous entries or when medical documentation is exactly the same from patient to patient… Documentation in the medical record must be specific to the patient and their situation at the time of the encounter.”

 Let me give you an IMPORTANT example.
-Many templates automatically enter the scheduled start and stop time of the session, but do NOT include the actual session start and stop times of the therapy portion of that session, which should be recorded in the session note, and should be different for each session to be credible.
+Many templates automatically enter the SCHEDULED start and stop time of the session, but do NOT include the ACTUAL session start and stop times of the therapy portion of that session, which should be recorded in the session note, and should be different for each session to be credible.
 Without this unique session documentation, the therapist has no proof that time requirements have been met for the CPT code used for that session.

-I also know therapists who, in an audit, were asked to pay money back to a health plan because each session note was too similar to each other, or was cut and pasted from client to client, or session to session.
+And I also know MANY therapists who, in an audit, were asked to pay money back to a health plan because each session note was too similar to each other, or was cut and pasted from client to client, or session to session.

-But even the best templates tend to fail us in THREE VERY KEY areas.
+Even the best templates tend to fail us in THREE VERY KEY areas.
 Look at the notes you are writing and ask yourself these questions:

 - Am I recording specific details about the TOPICS the client discussed in that session?